FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 then limit access.

-Wi-Fi Alliance has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP type as part of HotSpot 2.0r2 {{HOTSPOT}}.
+Wi-Fi Alliance has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP method as part of HotSpot 2.0r2 {{HOTSPOT}}.
 However, there appears to be few deployments of this specification.

 EAP-NOOB {{RFC9140}} takes this process a step further.
 It defines both